candidtim/candidtim.github.io/_posts/2014-09-13-ubuntu-appindicator-step-by-step.md

 1. Do not forget to call `menu.show_all()`, or the menu will not contain the new items added to it.

 2. Action listener assigned to the menu item receives a single argument - an event source, which in this case is the menu item itself.
-We don't need to use it in this implementation so could have replaced the argumennt name with `_`.
+We don't need to use it in this implementation so could have replaced the argument name with `_`.

 3. Calling `gtk.main_quit()` stops the Gtk main loop, effectively making the previous call to `gtk.main()` to return, and thus, our `main()` function to return and application to stop.

-Now if you run it and click on an indicator icon - there will be "Quit" menu item, which, when clicked should stop the indicator applciation.
+Now if you run it and click on an indicator icon - there will be "Quit" menu item, which, when clicked should stop the indicator application.

 But, the indicator itself still looks quite ugly.
 Let's find a better icon for it now.